mmoussallam/PyMP/doc/example.rst

 .. note::

-	IMPORTANT: the fact that we know it's the standard algorithm that is used is because we choosed a :class:`.Dico` object as dictionary.
+	IMPORTANT: the fact that we know it's the standard algorithm that is used is because we chose a :class:`.Dico` object as dictionary.

 First plot (a) is the original glockenspiel waveform. (b) presents the 3 MDCT (absolute values) considered.
 (c) is the reconstructed signal, accessible via: